WHAT IS A DENTAL IMPLANT?

-On your second appointment - a replacement tooth/crown will be fitted to your dental implant and abutment is attached.
+On your second appointment - a replacement teeth/crown will be fitted to your dental implant, and an abutment is attached.

-1. Difficulty chewing - lost or missing teeth can cause issues while chewing food – leading to possible indigestion.
-Food can get trapped in the missing gap which may cause decay of nearby teeth.
+Difficulty chewing - lost or missing teeth can cause issues while chewing food – leading to possible indigestion.
+Food can get trapped in the missing gap, which may cause decay of nearby teeth.

-One of the main benefits of replacing your tooth or teeth with a dental implant is gaining your ability to chew and speak properly.
+One of the main advantages of replacing your tooth or teeth with a dental implant is gaining your ability to chew and speak properly.

 A replaced dental implant will also improve facial appearance long term, especially for front teeth implants.

-With properly placed dental implant jaw bone structure remains preserved, keeping other teeth from shifting.
+With adequately placed implant jaw bone structure remains preserved, keeping other teeth from shifting.

 A restored dental implant will improve confidence allowing you to smile, eat and forget about not having a tooth or a gap, especially if it is in the front or visible when you smile.

-As a result, the only way to know accurate price is to schedule your no-obligation dental implant consultation with our Burlington dentist office.
+Learn more about dental implant cost, success rates and other common questions by visiting our FAQ page.
+The best way to know an accurate price is to schedule your no-obligation dental implant consultation with our Burlington dentist office.
 All prices are based on Lakefront Family Dental pricing (lab fees included), which follows the Ontario Dental Association fee guide.

 Before the beginning of any treatment, a comprehensive exam and recent digital x-rays will be necessary.

 At Lakefront Family Dental, we offer no-interest financing options to fit any budget.
-We are working with Desjardins financing, which offers flexible plans, no required downpayment and high rate of approval.
+We are working with Desjardins financing (https://www.desjardins.com), which offers flexible plans, no required down payment and high rate of approval.

 Dental implants come in different types, heights and different sizes.
-Our dentist, Dr. Alexandra will help you to determine which dental implant option is best for your treatment plan.
+Our Burlington dentist, Dr. Alexandra, will help you to determine which dental implant option is best for your treatment plan.

 There are two main types of dental implants: endosteal and subperiosteal.